braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/integration/standard_integration.md

 {% endtab %}
 {% endtabs %}

 If you would like to custom handle deep links, you will need to create a `BroadcastReceiver` that listens for push received and opened intents from Braze.
-See our [Custom handling push receipts and opens][52] section for more information.
+See our [Custom handling push receipts and opens][52] article for more information.

 #### Creating custom deep links

 Follow the instructions found within the [Android developer documentation][40] on deep linking if you have not already added deep links to your app.
-To learn more about what deep links are, see our [FAQ section][42].
+To learn more about what deep links are, see our [FAQ article][42].

 #### Adding deep links